HeRCLab/herc-file-formats/doc/tnx_format.md

 state-storage mechanisms, the content of each snapshot item will vary according to what type of node it pertains to.

-A TNX snapshot definition is a list of JSON objects, each of which may be of one of several types.
-All such objects **must** have a `type` field identifying its type.
-Other fields are specific to each type.
+A TNX snapshot definition is a table of JSON objects, where the keys of the table are node IDs (which **must** be valid node IDs occurring within the topology definition), and the value a table, which **may** have any of the keys listed below.
+If a specified key is present, it **must** conform to it's description in this list.
+The interpretation of this data is implementation-defined.
+Users **may** define custom keys, but **should** prefix them with `x:` to avoid name collisions.
+It is guaranteed that the TNX spec will never explicitly define a key prefixed with the character `x:`.

-The following `type` values are allowed:
+The following keys are allowed:

-* `matrix`
+* `matrix` -- value **must** be a matrix object as defined below.

 A matrix object **must** have the following keys:

-* `id` -- an ID which **must** reference a node, node input, or node output defined in the topology section.
 * `name` -- a string definition the meaning of this matrix within the context of the node's operation operation.
 * `dimensions` -- a list of integers describing the size of the matrix.
 The